 If you're looking to enhance your international relations education while you're pursuing your undergrad, the global studies program offers a joint accelerated Bachelor/Masters of Arts program in fields such as:

-After joining the 13% of students who are accepted each year, you’ll be expected to pay $60,590 to attend Washington University in St. Louis.
+After joining the 13% of students who are accepted each year, you’ll be expected to pay $60,590 in tuition and fees to attend Washington University in St. Louis.

 Still have questions about the best colleges for international relations?
 Below, we've listed some answers to students' most popular questions about international relations and the best colleges surrounding them.